 No. Motorcyclists may not pass cars by passing them between two lanes or attempting to navigate around them in a single lane.
-They must signal and changes lanes like any other car.
+They must signal and change lanes like any other motor vehicle.
 A motorcyclist who gets into an accident while lane splitting may have a more difficult time recovering compensation and could be found partially liable for their injuries.

 How Much Does a Motorcycle Accident Lawyer Cost?

-Fortunately, our Baton Rouge motorcycle accident attorneys handle most of these cases on a contingency basis.
-This means that you will pay nothing upfront and will not owe us a time unless we win.
-If we do prevail (and we have a track record of doing so), we will be compensated with a portion of your recovery.
+Our Baton Rouge motorcycle accident attorneys offer to handle motorcycle accident cases on a contingency basis.
+This fee arrangement means that you will pay nothing upfront and will not owe us a dime unless we win.
+If we do end your case with a favorable settlement or award, we will be compensated with a portion of your recovery.
 There is no risk in discussing your circumstances with our team and learning more about how we will approach your claim.

 Rear-end: Chris’ client suffered head, neck, elbow, arm, wrist, rib, back, and leg injuries in a truck wreck in Pointe Coupee Parish.